-A project is deemed to be complete when a Certificate of Completion has been issued by PCT with the recommendation from the respective county Department /Agency The format for the Completion Certificate is as shown in Appendix 5, OF4: Completion Certificate.
+A project is deemed to be complete when a Certificate of Completion has been issued by PCT with the recommendation from the respective line Department.
+The format for the Completion Certificate is as shown in Appendix 5, of 4: Completion Certificate.

-The process of issuing and submitting the Completion Certificate is as follows:
+The process of preparing and submitting the Completion Certificate is as follows:

-- i) The CBO/WUA sends a request for final inspection of its project to relevant technical office(s) supervising the implementation with copies to FDACs; - ii) The relevant technical office(s) carries out the inspection and fills the Completion Certificate forms once certified that the outputs have been achieved; - iii) The Completion Certificate forms are endorsed by FDACs, respective department and CPC; - iv) The endorsed completion certificate forms are forwarded to PCT for issuance of completion certificate; and - (v) The Completion Certificate will be issued to CBO/WUAs in a public gathering organized by the CPC and FDAC.
+- i) The CBO/WUA/Community Group sends a request for final inspection of its project to relevant technical office(s) supervising the implementation with copies to FDACs; - ii) The relevant technical office(s) carries out the inspection and fills the Completion Certificate forms once certified that the outputs have been achieved; - iii) The Completion Certificate forms are endorsed by FDACs, respective department and CPC: - iv) The endorsed completion certificate forms are forwarded to PCT for issuance of completion certificate; and - (v) The Completion Certificate will be issued to CBO/WUAs/ Community Group in a public gathering organized by the FDAC.